A pair of polarized lenses will ease eye strain and instantly improve your visibility.

 To check that your sunglasses are polarized, simply tilt your head at an angle while looking at your computer monitor or phone; the screen will appear to darken on most devices if you're looking through polarized lenses:

-It's important to note that not all screens behave the same — for example, the screen of the Pixel 2 will appear to darken when at an angle.
-However, the iPhone X screen shows very little change when looking at it through polarized lenses at any angle.
-A true test of polarization3 would be to verify that light is blocked by the lenses of two pairs of sunglasses overlapped at a 90º angle (if, that is, you have two identical pairs, or one is known to be polarized).
+It's important to note that not all screens behave the same — a true test of polarization3 would be to verify that light is blocked by the lenses of two pairs of sunglasses overlapped at a 90º angle (in this case, you need two identical pairs, or one is already known to be polarized).

-Because glass is treated in different ways for various applications, this also explains why you may notice a rainbow, stripes or checkered pattern when looking through car windows through your MagLocks:
+Because glass is treated in different ways for various applications, this also explains why you may notice a rainbow, stripes or checkered pattern when looking through car windows through your polarized pair:

 In fact, the only time polarized lenses aren't recommended is if you're a pilot since visibility of gauges and instruments that use treated glass can be affected.
-Otherwise, polarized sunglasses are a popular choice for good reason.
+Otherwise, polarized sunglasses are a popular choice for good reason!
+This is why all styles of MagLock Sunglasses feature polarized lenses for enhanced eye protection from sea to snow.

 - Austin Diagnostic Clinic: "Why Choose Polarized Lenses for your Sunglasses."